robin-collins/proxmox-fedora-coreos/README.md

 # fedora-coreos-proxmox

-Fedora CoreOS template for proxmox with cloudinit support
+Will create a Fedora CoreOS template for proxmox with cloudinit support from the latest stream stable release.

 ## Create FCOS VM Template